cetz-package/cetz/src/matrix.typ

 }

 // Multiply matrix with vector
+/// Multiplies an $m \times n$ matrix with an $m$th dimensional vector where $m \lte 4$.
+Prefer the use of `mul4x4-vec3` when possible as it does not use loops.
+/// - mat (matrix): The matrix to multiply
+/// - vec (vector): The vector to multiply
+/// -> vector
 #let mul-vec(mat, vec) = {
   if mat.len() != vector.dim(vec) {
     panic("matrix m must be equal to vector dim")